An Analysis of The Spatial and Functional Requirements of the Knowledge-Based City Case Study: Tehran City

 Authors

-1 Department of Geography and Urban Planning, Faculty of Literature and Humanities, University of Sistan and Baluchistan, Zahedan, Iran
+1 Department of Geography and Urban Planning, Faculty of Literature and Humanities, University of Sistan and Baluchestan, Zahedan, Iran

 2 Department of Urban Planning, Faculty of Art and Architecture, Gilan University, Rasht, Iran